Get your bagpipe lessons online with an experienced bagpipe tutor!

 Every pupil is different – their attitude towards learning, their reason for learning, musical appreciation, prior musical experience etc. That’s why my one-to-one tuition is individually tailored so that you can achieve your goal as soon as possible.
 Your goal may be to get a sound footing for a lifetime enjoyment of the bagpipes, or to improve on your existing piping skills or it could be a simpler goal, as was the case for a young lady from Sweden.
 She just wanted to be able to play Amazing Grace, as a party piece, on small practice pipes.
 After 10 lessons, she had mastered the basics and played Amazing Grace very well indeed - a good result for us both.

 I don’t set the goal - you do.
 But I ask that we work on it until the performance is both technically correct and musically pleasing to the ear.
+If you already play, I like to see a video performance of you before the first lesson.

 Lessons with me, via the internet, are at times and intervals to suit us both.